 Antennas dilemma: Historically, each modem required 1 antenna.
 Then modems evolved and could benefit from using signal of 2 antennas.

 Nowadays, each modem can use 4 antennas like your iPhone’s modem does.
 Ever wondered why your iPhone is faster than your router?

 It is faster because 1) it has 4 antennas inside, 2) it does not have coax cables – more than 80% of the signal from the antenna is lost in the coax cable.

 So to achieve speed similar to your iPhone, have good offshore coverage and accommodate high bandwidth requirements of a superyacht you need 16 antennas installed above deck with 4 modems attached.

 That is technically quite complicated to install onboard a boat and protect from heat and salt water.

 Solution: That is why Meridian 5G came out with a specialized router that has 16 antennas inside a very small dome (32cm tall) that also has 4 modems inside.
-Because it is installed above deck and doesn’t require coax cables it also benefits from extended coverage offshore (up to m).
+Because it is installed above deck and doesn’t require coax cables it also benefits from extended coverage offshore (up to 60 miles).